unoplatform/Uno.Wasm.Bootstrap/doc/features-threading.md

 ## Support for WebAssembly Threads

 Starting from .NET 7, experimental support for [WebAssembly threads](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md) has been included.
 This support is provided by the boostrapper 7.0 and later, for interpreter and AOT modes.
+The following documentation explains how to enable threading.

 > [!IMPORTANT]
 > Threading support is now supported in most major browsers.
 You can find out if your target browser supports it on the [WebAssembly roadmap](https://webassembly.org/roadmap).